 - 7.1.
-Re-registration of the facility is required when there is a change of ownership of- - 7.1.1.the battery storage facility for which the activities contemplated in paragraph 3 were excluded prior to construction or prior to or after the completion of the construction of the facility11 and associated infrastructure; and - 7.1.2. a portion of the registered facility after completion of the construction phase12. - 7.2.
-In the case of a change of ownership of a facility, the issued registration number is retained by the new owner. - 7.3.
-In the case of change of ownership of a portion of the excluded facility, associated infrastructure or the linear infrastructure, a new registration number must be issued by the competent authority for the portion transferred. - 7.4.
-A re-registration form contemplated in Appendix B, completed by the new owner and a signed declaration of commitment by the new owner to implement the environmental management programme contemplated in paragraph 6.2.7 must be submitted to the competent authority, within 30 days upon finalisation of a change of ownership, for purposes of updating of the information and commitments, where change of ownership occurs prior to completion of the construction phase; and-7.4.1. the change of ownership relates to the entire registered facility; or - 7.4.2. the change of ownership relates to a portion of the registered facility being transferred to a new owner and such transferred portion will become a separate facility.
+Re-registration is required when there is a change of ownership of- - 7.1.1. a registered solar photovoltaic facility or any portion of the registered facility7 which occurs prior to construction, or during the construction phase8; and - 7.1.2. a registered solar photovoltaic facility or any portion of the registered facility which occurs after completion of the construction phase9. - 7.2.
+In the case of a change of ownership of a registered facility, the issued registration number is retained by the new owner. - 7.3.
+In the case of change of ownership of a portion of the facility or the linear infrastructure, a new registration number must be issued by the competent authority for the portion transferred, while the remaining portion is to be re-registered but will retain the original registration number. - 7.4.
+A re-registration form contemplated in Appendix B, completed by the new owner and a signed declaration of commitment by the new owner to implement the environmental management programme contemplated in paragraph 6.2.7 must be submitted to the competent authority, within 30 days upon finalisation of a change of ownership, for purposes of updating of the information and commitments, where change of ownership occurs prior to completion of the construction phase; and-7.4.1, the change of ownership relates to the entire registered facility; or - 7.4.2. the change of ownership relates to a portion of the registered facility being transferred to a - new owner and such transferred portion will become a separate facility.7.5.
+Where the change of ownership occurs after the finalisation of the construction phase, a reregistration form contemplated in Appendix B must be completed by the new owner and a locality map clearly identifying the portion transferred and the remaining portion, including the registration number, must be submitted to the competent authority within 30 days upon finalisation of a change of ownership, to enable the issuing of a new registration number to the new owner of the portion of the facility transferred.

-9 Where the footprint of the proposed facility is amended and remains within the buffer considered as part of the site sensitivity verification, re-registration is not required.
+5 Where the footprint of the proposed facility is amended and remains within the buffer considered as part of the site sensitivity verification, re-registration is not required.

-10 It is not intended that the site sensitivity verification and the site sensitivity verification report are to be undertaken or prepared for the entire footprint of the proposed facility but only for the area which has not yet been verified.
+6 It is not intended that the site sensitivity verification and the site sensitivity verification report are to be undertaken or prepared for the entire footprint of the proposed facility but only for the area which has not yet been verified.